singhj/big-data-repo/hadoop/hadoop_in_gcp.md

 Students have run into the following hurdles in the past:

-* **Versions.** Make sure that your documentation on the web corresponds to the version of your Hadoop
+* **Versions.** Make sure that your documentation on the web corresponds to the version of your Hadoop.
+The next few lines provide the version info on what was running in GCP in Feb 2025.

 ```
 jitendra_singh@cluster-e140-m:~$ hadoop version